tent/tent.io/content/_faq.md

    libraries are coming soon.

+### Is there a Tent app for my favorite activity?

+If there isn't you should write one!

 ### Where did Tent come from?

 Tent began after a conversation between Jonathan Rudenberg, Daniel Siders, Jesse Stuart, and Lucas Wojciechowski.
 It was inspired by hypertext, Xanadu, SMTP, the World Wide Web, and distributed peer-to-peer services.

-### Where can I see some examples?

-Here.

-### Is there a Tent app for my favorite activity?

-If there isn't you should write one!